mdinacer/innuora-web/src/content/README.md

 Comprehensive guides that establish authority and capture broad search terms.

-### 2. Practical Guides (Action-Oriented)
+### 2. Conversion-Oriented Articles

-Step-by-step content that demonstrates our AI's capabilities and drives conversions.
+Actionable pieces that demonstrate our AI's capabilities and drive marketing goals.

-### 3. AI Insights Showcases (Unique Value Prop)

-Content that highlights our competitive advantage in pattern recognition and personalization.

-### 4. User Journey Mapping
+### 3. User Journey Mapping

 Content mapped to different stages of user awareness and therapeutic readiness.